DigitalGizmo/mse21/docs/maintanance.rst

 restore local
 ~~~~~~~~~~~~~~

-[Looks like we still have to do this -- must not have wget set up]
+[Looks like we still have to do this rather than wget -- must not have wget set up]
 Transfer to local via FTP mystic root.
 Then, the command line approach:
 ::